-The temporary grade of Incomplete (I) shall change to a Failing (IF) grade if the student does not complete all work by the end of the allotted time.
-An IF grade may not be challenged, and the course must be repeated by the student to receive credit.
+The temporary grade of Incomplete (I) shall change to a Failing (F) grade if the student does not complete all work by the end of the allotted time.
+An F grade may not be challenged, and the course must be repeated by the student to receive credit.

-The following policies shall guide the awarding and calculation of the I grade, and the change of the I grade to an IF grade:
+The following policies shall guide the awarding and calculation of the I grade, and the change of the I grade to an F grade:

-- The student must request additional time to complete a single project, report, or final examination. - The grade of incomplete is to be assigned only to students who are otherwise passing the course at the end of the semester. - The instructor has the right to refuse the request and may assign a final grade based solely on the work already completed. - The grade of incomplete will change to a failing grade if the outstanding coursework is not completed in accordance with the schedule in effect at the time it was assigned, regardless of the average the student otherwise maintained in the class (see academic calendar for dates). - A single short extension of the time period shall be granted only in exceptional circumstances by the vice president for academic affairs. - The grade of incomplete will not be assigned to students with excessive absences, especially when those absences include the final sessions of the course, unless extenuating circumstances have been established. - The incomplete grade is recorded by the registrar as "attempted credits," until the course is complete. - The incomplete grade that changes to a failing grade will carry zero quality points. - Students can advance if an incomplete grade is assigned to a prerequisite course for the term immediately following the assignment of an I grade but cannot advance after an I grade changes to an IF. - When the grade of incomplete is changed to an IF, the I grade shall remain on the record and the transcript so that it will read IF, thereby distinguishing it from the F grade. - I grades may have an effect on the student's financial aid and/or student visa status.
+- The student must request additional time to complete a single project, report, or final examination. - The grade of incomplete is to be assigned only to students who are otherwise passing the course at the end of the semester. - The instructor has the right to refuse the request and may assign a final grade based solely on the work already completed. - The grade of incomplete will change to a failing grade if the outstanding coursework is not completed in accordance with the schedule in effect at the time it was assigned, regardless of the average the student otherwise maintained in the class (see academic calendar for dates). - A single short extension of the time period shall be granted only in exceptional circumstances by the vice president for academic affairs. - The grade of incomplete will not be assigned to students with excessive absences, especially when those absences include the final sessions of the course, unless extenuating circumstances have been established. - The incomplete grade is recorded by the registrar as "attempted credits," until the course is complete. - The incomplete grade that changes to a failing grade will carry zero quality points. - Students can advance if an incomplete grade is assigned to a prerequisite course for the term immediately following the assignment of an I grade but cannot advance after an I grade changes to an F. - I grades may have an effect on the student's financial aid and/or student visa status.
 Students are encouraged to meet with the financial aid and/or international student advisor when requesting the I option.